 Reducing the workweek has long been deliberate public policy in a number of European countries, including France, the Netherlands, and Germany.
 It also seems to be a rule of thumb that technological leaps come with shorter working hours.
 This happened dramatically in the US a century ago—the standard workweek dropped to about 40 hours by the 1930s, from more than 60 in the 1870s.
 More recently, South Korea reduced its average workweek to 41 hours from 48 between 2000 and 2014.

 Among all rich countries, variation remains.
-Germans work about 26 hours per week, according to numbers from the , while the Japanese work 33 hours on average.
+Germans work about 26 hours per week, according to numbers from the Organisation for EconomicCo-operation and Development, while the Japanese work 33 hours on average.
 Americans spent around 34 hours per week at work, longer than any of the most technologically advanced OECD nations except Ireland.

 Here are the average workweeks in the most economically significant OECD countries (data is from 2014);